6 Best Spinning Rods For Trout Fishing (Based on real world use)

 - With heavy use, stainless steel guides can develop groves when fishing with braid.

-The blank bends in a nice even curvature its entire length.
+The blank bends in a nice even curvature throughout its entire length.
 This really helps spread the load allowing for an even transfer of momentum and power throughout the cast or when fighting fish.

-If I had to describe the action I will call it medium-fast.
+If I had to describe the action, I will call it medium-fast.
 If you choose to fish with braid, there will be no noticeable difference in sensitivity between this rod and the more premium ones below, but I personally feel it does best with a monofilament designed for sensitivity such as Stren Megathin.

 To summarize.
 The Shakespeare Microlight is lightweight, the components are what you find standard on all cheaper rods.
 It is possible to spend double, or even treble, and not get any more rod for the money.
 Quite simply, this is a brilliant entry-level trout rod.
+Just get it in the 5.6ft or 7ft version.

 - A better option when fishing braid.